 Hulu with Live TV

-If you just want to spend as little as you can every month while still actually watching TV, Philo may well be for you.
-For just $20 a month you'll get more than 60 channels — and these are channels that you know and love — from news to entertainment to lifestyle.
+If you just want to spend as little as you can every month while still actually watching TV, then Philo may well be the budget choice for you.
+For just $25 a month you'll get more than 60 channels — and these are channels that you know and love — from news, to entertainment, to lifestyle — including MTV, Comedy Central, Lifetime and the Paramount Network.

 And Philo is available on just about every device you've got.
 It's really one of those services you have to see to believe.